 Project lifecycle

-Academia is designed to manage the full academic project lifecycle from early proposal work to final defense.
+Academia is designed to manage the full academic project lifecycle from early group formation to final defense.
 This page explains that lifecycle as a practical sequence and maps each stage to the roles that act in it.

 Fastest route through this guide

-- Start with Lifecycle at a glance if you need the seven stages quickly.
+- Start with Lifecycle at a glance if you need the eight stages quickly.

 - Read Real operating sequence if you want the practical order departments follow.